We Collaborate. Our Process:

 - US COAST GUARD

 - UC - University of California System

 Brendan Mullholand, Project Manager for McCarthy Building Companies Inc. says it like this "Farrell Design-Build began working on two of our projects only months before final DSA submission and was able to assemble a complete set of documents and get them approved for use without delay to either project."

 Step 4Construction, Safety & Quality Control

-Farrell's safety program consists of the Injury and Illness Prevention Program, Jobsite Safety Plan, Activity Hazard Analysis, and Code of Safe Practices.
+Farrell's safety program consists of the Injury and Illness Prevention Program, Site Safety Reviews, Jobsite Safety Plan, Activity Hazard Analysis, and Code of Safe Practices.
 These policy documents are trained on the first week of hire and regularly reviewed and discussed by all of Farrell's employees.
-Company wide safety refreshers are held at least two times per year to go over new OSHA and California Safety rules and regulations.
+Company wide safety refreshers are held multiple times per year to go over new OSHA and California Safety rules and regulations.

 Daily Safety Tailgate Meetings are conducted before each shift starts as well as weekly "topic specific" safety meetings every Monday morning.
 The Monday topic specific safety meetings minutes are provided to the General Contractor for their records.